Jolie-Pitt Abuse Accusations Highlight Domestic Violence Upswing

 While the claims by Jolie and Heard have received plenty of attention, domestic abuse victims who are not public personalities often feel like they have no one to turn to.
 It is important to understand that there are steps that you can take to protect yourself and get out of an abusive relationship, even if you are married to or have kids with your abuser.

-At Kraayeveld Law, our Michigan family law attorneys have decades of combined experience assisting our neighbors in a wide range of situations related to marriages and children.
+At Kraayeveld Family Law, our Michigan family law attorneys have decades of combined experience assisting our neighbors in a wide range of situations related to marriages and children.
 That includes helping domestic abuse victims take action to protect themselves and their families.

 Plane Incident Detailed